Snowflake-Labs/sf-cheatsheets/snowflake-cli.md

 snow streamlit init streamlit_app
 ```

-Create a Warehouse that the Streamlit application will use,
+Create a warehouse that the Streamlit application will use,

 ```shell
 snow sql -q 'CREATE WAREHOUSE my_streamlit_warehouse'